 A few tactics of molecular gastronomy can provide more novelty to the experience of the cocktail drinker.
 Through gelification you can turn sweet cocktails into dessert hors d'oeuvres to pass around while guests sip on appertifs.
 By adding agar agar to your Spanish coffees, for example, you can shoot them through tubes and solidify them into spaghetti.

-while spherification makes little Roe like pearls
+Reverse spherification is awesome for shots while spherification makes little Roe like pearls |

 Possibly much more interesting are the processes of spherification and reverse spherification.
 By adding the brown algae extract known as sodium alginate to your liquids and dunking small drops of it into a calcium lactate glutonate (perhaps through a squeeze bottle) you can create small roe like spheres in a process called spherification.
 The process has obvious uses for the bartender, as garnish.